OSH212/NarrateNews/README.md

 Current Features:

 - Fetches news articles from specified RSS feeds and HTML pages.
-- Summarizes articles using OpenAI's GPT model.
+- Summarizes articles using OpenAI's GPT model via litellm (you can change the model and provider to whatever you want)
-- Converts summaries to audio files.
+- Converts summaries to audio files using ElevenLabs' text-to-speech API.
 - Filters and sorts articles by publishing date.
 - Handles user input for the number of articles to process.
 - Continuously checks for new articles at a set interval.